nmorrison01/drone-tracker/README.md

 # Notes

-The report can be found in report.pdf and the code is in workspace.ipynb and utils.py.
+The report can be found in report.pdf and the code in both workspace.ipynb and utils.py.
-I have completed the 2d detection and tracking.
-Currently, still working on 3d.
+I have completed the 2d detection and tracking challenge; currently still working on 3d.

 # Dataset